nixworks/public/news/2010/11/11/README.md

 ##### Somali pirates
 ### [Somali pirates seize a Panamanian-flagged chemical tanker almost 900 nmi from the Horn of Africa. ](/news/2010/11/11/somali-pirates-seize-a-panamanian-flagged-chemical-tanker-almost-900-nmi-from-the-horn-of-africa.md)
-_Context: Horn of Africa, Somali pirates, Panama_
+_Context: Somali pirates, Horn of Africa, Panama_

 ##### Sudan
 ### [Sudanese government forces clash with Arab fighters in the country's Darfur region, according to the U.N. and rebel sources; the Sudanese army denies any fighting took place ](/news/2010/11/11/sudanese-government-forces-clash-with-arab-fighters-in-the-country-s-darfur-region-according-to-the-u-n-and-rebel-sources-the-sudanese-ar.md)
-_Context: Sudanese government troops, Darfur, Sudan_
+_Context: Darfur, Sudan, Sudanese government troops_

 ##### Taliban
 ### [An ongoing clean-up operation conducted by the Afghan and NATO-led forces kills four Taliban militants in Afghanistan's Logar Province, 60 km south of capital city Kabul. ](/news/2010/11/11/an-ongoing-clean-up-operation-conducted-by-the-afghan-and-nato-led-forces-kills-four-taliban-militants-in-afghanistan-s-logar-province-60-k.md)